Visit La Paz, Mexico

 There are some beautiful beaches just a short drive away.
 Try your luck and experience legendary sport-fishing for marlin, tuna, dorado and more.
 Snorkel with playful sea lions or even whale-sharks during December to the end of February, or scuba dive with hammerhead sharks and giant mantas.
 Kayak spotting dolphins or beach-comb in the tranquil bays of Espiritu Santo Island.

-Suggested La Paz itinerary
+Suggested itineraries featuring La Paz

 Accommodation choices for La Paz